-(c) Hazardous locations.-Where exposed to dampness or corrosive influences, portable conductors shall be of a type specially suited, and where exposed to inflammable gas or flyings, they shall be so protected or isolated by elevation that they can not be readily damaged.
+Where exposed to dampness or corrosive influences, portable conductors shall be of a type specially suited, and where exposed to inflammable gas or flyings, they shall be so protected or isolated by elevation that they cannot be readily damaged.
 In the latter case connectors shall be so arranged as not to be exposed to accidental opening by persons handling the portable conductors or devices.
 Portable lamps in locations where explosives or inflammable gases are normally present shall be incased in vapor-proof globes with suitable mechanical guards.

-Portable lamps in damp places shall be equipped with a socket of noncombustible, nonabsorptive insulating material, an approved handle of nonabsorptive insulating material, a basket guard, and approved cord.
+Portable lamps in damp places shall be equipped with socket and approved handle of nonabsorptive insulating material, a basket guard, and approved cord.